rangelMatt/reading-notes/README.md

 ### This is how I will keep myself in a growth mindset

 - Talk through the steps of an obstacle, out loud.
-Write down clues as they materialize. <br>
+Write down clues as they materialize.
-- Recognizing that I am getting stuck or hitting a roadblock, then stand up, put down the project that is sucking the rhythm out, walk away, and return when I'm feeling more inspired. <br>
+- Recognizing that I am getting stuck or hitting a roadblock, then stand up, put down the project that is sucking the rhythm out, walk away, and return when I'm feeling more inspired.
 - This should lead to more successes of getting back at it to do one more thing, then another, and before I realize it, I've got my groove back.

 ---